c-y-b-o-r-g-g/Fibbonaci/README.md

 At the end of the script, the `fibbonaci` function is called with `end` set to `2500.1`.
 This means that when the script is run, it will print the Fibonacci sequence up to `2500.1`.

 To use the function with a different `end` value, you can modify this line of code, or call the `fibbonaci` function elsewhere in your code.

-## Example

-Running the script as is will output: